Matthew 25

 [16] Having gone, the one having received the five talents traded with them, and made five more.

 “… traded with them, and made five more.”
-Go and trade for and get more; that’s why not everyone gets the same amount.
-This is another way of acquiring the ability to do things, which leads to more faith and going deeper into faith itself, you stay firm in the faith.
+Go and do trades for and get more; that is why not everyone gets the same amount.
+This way is another way to acquire the ability to gain things and to go deeper into the faith itself, which leads to more faith.
 Not everybody has the same ability; some find an easy way to make more.
-Trading happens between the one who receives the talent and the Lord’s servants who have the duty of giving.
-In that place, where the servant that got the talents lives, many have duties and abilities in different ways.
-This person goes and uses the faith that he has and gains more (understanding) and brings it back to be his own thing; by his own ability, he used what he has received from the Lord and gained more; he doubles his portion by trading.
-He received from the Lord to stay firm (be successful) in faith.
+The trading happens between the one who receives the talent and the Lord’s servants who have the duty of giving.
+In that place, where the servant who got the talents lives, many have duties and abilities in different ways.
+This person goes and uses the faith that he has and gains more faith and brings it back to be his own thing; by his own ability, he used what he has received and gained more, a double portion by trading.
+He received the gift of success in faith; how to increase faith by going to trade to gain more faith; to trade the understanding to gain knowledge.
+Knowledge, not to explain about the Lord Jesus, but how to be the person who receives mercy and uses what he has received to gain faith that returns to be successful.

 [17] In like manner the one with the two gained two more.